danielecook/fastq-profiler/README.md

 #### Storing Additional Data

-##### Using .description
+##### Using `.description`

-The `.description` file is intended to specify data that should be attahed to every fastq within a folder. `.description` files are located in the directory containing fastqs that will be processed.
+The `.description` file is intended to specify data that should be attached to every fastq within a folder. `.description` files are located in the directory containing fastqs that will be processed.
 For example:

 ```
 ├── 20150505_fastq_files